 The IRS ruled that AMP is tax-exempt under Section 501(a) as an organization described in Section 501(c)(12) of the IRC, provided 85% of its total revenue consists of amounts collected from its members for the sole purpose of meeting losses and expenses.
 As AMP derives its income from the exercise of an essential government function and will accrue to a state or a political subdivision thereof; AMP's income is excludable from gross income under IRC Section 115.
-For the years ended December 31, 2022 and 2021, AMP complied with this requirement.
+For the years ended December 31, 2024 and 2023, AMP complied with this requirement.
 Accordingly, no provision for federal or state income taxes has been made.
 AMP is subject to State of Ohio personal property, real estate and sales taxes.
-AMP has signed agreements with the taxing authorities in West Virginia and Kentucky obligating payment of agreed upon amounts in lieu of real estate taxes.
+AMP is also subject to State of Kentucky property tax.
+AMP has signed agreements with the taxing authority in West Virginia obligating payment of agreed upon amounts in lieu of real estate taxes.